openjdk/jfx/README-code-reviews.md

 * All substantive feedback has been addressed, especially any objections from one with a Reviewer role.
 * All Reviewers who have requested the chance to review have done so (or indicated that they are OK with it going in without their review).
 In rare cases a Project Lead may override this.
 * The PR has been "rfr" (as indicated by Skara) for at least 1 business day (at least 24 hours, not including weekends or major holidays).
 This is to allow sufficient time for those reviewers who might be in other time zones the chance to review if they have concerns.
 This is measured from the time that Skara has most recently added the "rfr" label (for example, for a PR that was previously in Draft mode, wait for at least 1 business day after the PR has been taken out of Draft and marked "rfr").
 In rare cases (e.g., a build breakage) a Reviewer might give the OK to integrate without waiting for 1 business day.
-* Verify the commit message.
-The Skara tooling adds a comment near the top of the PR with the commit message that will be used.
-You can add a summary to the commit message with the `/summary` command.
-You can add additional contributors with the `/contributor` command.
-Commands are issued by adding a comment to the PR that starts with a slash `/` character.

 #### A. Low-impact bug fixes.